 - Transform data

 These are the basic functions you’ll need when you create master lists.
-More sophisticated tools use better data matching and data modeling.
+More sophisticated tools use better data matching and data modelling.
 Other functions to look for include:

 - Workflow management